Workshops and Working Groups

 With the conviction that intellectuals have a responsibility to help clarify discourses of racial difference, we convened this workshop to provide a forum for faculty and graduate students at the University of Chicago and area institutions to explore the problems of race and racial ideologies in the modern era.
 The issues we examine traverse academic and policy divisions as well as disciplinary and national boundaries.

 The workshop serves as a resource to graduate students and faculty.
 Moreover it bolsters the confidence of students, early in their graduate careers, to participate more fully in classroom discussion.
 For more advanced students, the workshop provides the experience to engage their ideas in a public forum as well as to prepare for professional conferences and job talks.
 Graduate students have presented dissertation proposals, dissertation chapters, and master theses.
-In addition to graduate students, faculty members participate in the workshop both as attendees and presenters.
-Faculty members at Chicago attend presentations by students and other faculty members, providing scholars with needed and insightful feedback on their works-in-progress.
-The critical engagement benefits faculty presenters greatly, providing feedback on their book chapters and articles-in-progress.
+Faculty members participate in the workshop both as attendees and presenters, providing scholars with needed and insightful feedback on their works-in-progress.

 The Race Workshop enjoys support from the Council on Advanced Studies (CAS) and the CSRPC.